indimail/indimail-virtualdomains/indimail-x/doc/README-indimail.md

 https://hub.docker.com/r/cprogrammer/indimail

 for Docker

 ```
 docker pull cprogrammer/indimail:tag
+docker run image_id indimail
 ```
 or

 for Podman

 ```
 podman pull cprogrammer/indimail:tag
+podman run image_id indimail
 ```

-where tag is one of
+where image_id is the IMAGE ID of the docker / podman container obtained by running the **docker images** or the **podman images** command and tag is one of

 tag|OS Distribution
 ----|----------------------